jsquyres/ompi/docs/faq/running-mpi-apps.rst

    * - ``LD_LIBRARY_PATH``
      - ``/opt/openmpi/lib``

+.. error:: JMS Josh H points out that we might also want to mention
+           ``OMPIHOME`` for PRRTE's ``.ini`` file here.
+Leaving this as a future to-do item, since PRRTE's ``.ini`` file support does not exist yet.

 Depending on your environment, you may need to set these values in your shell startup files (e.g., ``.bashrc``, ``.cshrc``, etc.).